cloudmesh-community/book/chapters/bigdata/applications/lifestyle.md

 particular we discuss an Irvine class project involving ranking jokes.

-[:clapper: Kaggle Competitions: (3:36)](https://youtu.be/DFH7GPrbsJA) Please not that we do not accept any projects using kaggle data for this classes.
+[:clapper: Kaggle Competitions: (3:36)](https://youtu.be/DFH7GPrbsJA)

+:warning: Please not that we typically do not accept any projects using kaggle data for this classes.
+This class is not about winning a kaggle competition and if done wrong it does not fullfill the minimum requiremnt for this class.
+Please consult with the instructor.

 ### Examples of Recommender Systems